WasmEdge/docs/docs/develop/c/bpf.md

 1. Clone the [`wasm-bpf`](https://github.com/eunomia-bpf/wasm-bpf) repo.
 2. Run `make install-deps` and `make /opt/wasi-sdk` at the root of the project.
 This will install the build prerequisites.
 3. [Install WasmEdge](../../start/install.md#install)
-4. Build and install the `wasm_bpf` plugin.
-Currently, we have to build `wasm_bpf` plugin manually.
+4. Build and install the `wasm_bpf` plug-in.
+Currently, we have to build `wasm_bpf` plug-in manually.
 The building instructions could be found at [https://github.com/WasmEdge/WasmEdge/tree/master/plugins/wasm_bpf#build-wasm_bpf-plug-in](https://github.com/WasmEdge/WasmEdge/tree/master/plugins/wasm_bpf#build-wasm_bpf-plug-in)

 ## The bootstrap example